nicorac/bcr-gui/README.md

 - It **does not need Internet access** at all. \
   _NOTE:_ this may change in the future if an auto-update feature will be added, but actually the app can't send/receive anything to/from internet.

+- It needs **Contacts** permission only if you need to synchronize recordings names with contacts **after** recording a call from an unknown caller.

 ## What's working/missing?

 BCR-GUI is still in early development stage, but its already usable!